Oskari-Tuormaa/SaltBot/README.md

 - Add "bedetid.mp3" to randomly join and play audioclip
 - Restructure command handling
 - Add role system
+- Fix normalisation of sound bytes that already exist

 ### New commands